Denisovan: Modern humans

-The timing of introgression into Oceanian populations likely occurred after Eurasians and Oceanians split roughly 58,000 years ago, and before Papuan and Aboriginal Australians split from each other roughly 37,000 years ago.
+The timing of introgression into Oceanian populations likely occurred after Eurasians and Oceanians split roughly 50,000 years ago, and before Papuan and Aboriginal Australians split from each other roughly 37,000 years ago.
 Given the present day distribution of Denisovan DNA, this may have taken place in Wallacea, though the discovery of a 7,200 year old Toalean girl (closely related to Papuans and Aboriginal Australians) from Sulawesi carrying Denisovan DNA makes Sundaland another potential candidate.
 Other early Sunda hunter gatherers so far sequenced carry very little Denisovan DNA, which either means the introgression event did not take place in Sundaland, or Denisovan ancestry was diluted with gene flow from the mainland Asian Hòabìnhian culture and subsequent Neolithic cultures.

-In other regions of the world, archaic introgression into humans stems from a group of Neanderthals related to those which inhabited Vindija Cave, Croatia, as opposed to archaics related to Siberian Neanderthals and Denisovans.
-However, about 3.3% of the archaic DNA in the modern Icelandic genome descends from the Denisovans, and such a high percentage could indicate a western Eurasian population of Denisovans which introgressed into either Vindija-related Neanderthals or immigrating modern humans.

-Denisovan genes may have helped early modern humans migrating out of Africa to acclimatize.
-Although not present in the sequenced Denisovan genome, the distribution pattern and divergence of HLA-B*73 from other HLA alleles (involved in the immune system's natural killer cell receptors) has led to the suggestion that it introgressed from Denisovans into modern humans in West Asia.
-In a 2011 study, half of the HLA alleles of modern Eurasians were shown to represent archaic HLA haplotypes, and were inferred to be of Denisovan or Neanderthal origin.
 A haplotype of EPAS1 in modern Tibetans, which allows them to live at high elevations in a low-oxygen environment, likely came from Denisovans.
 Genes related to phospholipid transporters (which are involved in fat metabolism) and to trace amine-associated receptors (involved in smelling) are more active in people with more Denisovan ancestry.
 Denisovan genes may have conferred a degree of immunity against the G614 mutation of SARS-CoV-2.
+Denisovan introgressions may have influenced the immune system of present-day Papuans and potentially favoured "variants to immune-related phenotypes" and "adaptation to the local environment".

+In December 2023, scientists reported that genes inherited by modern humans from Neanderthals and Denisovans may biologically influence the daily routine of modern humans.

+In August 2025, a study reported an archaic haplotype of the MUC19 gene of Denisovan origin which occurs at high frequency in most admixed American populations, and which was also was found in ancient genomes from 23 ancient Indigenous American individuals who predate admixture with Europeans and Africans.
+This haplotype regulates MUC19 production. which is expressed in corneal and conjunctival epithelia, and the lacrimal gland and shows strong signs of positive selection in modern humans.
+This haplotype with Denisovan-specific variants is contained in a 72-kb region of the MUC19 gene, but that region is embedded in a larger 742-kb region that contains Neanderthal-specific variants.
+The authors also found that the Denisovan haplotype was also found in the Chagyrskaya and Vindija late Neanderthals, so the authors conclude that modern humans inherited this haplotype from Neanderthals, who likely inherited it from Denisovans through Denisovan admixture with Neanderthals.